AndyThen/GolangNeuralNetwork/README.md

 All dependencies pertaining to the project can be found in the Golang module files and the enviornment for Anaconda can be found in environment.yml

-**Make sure you run you include your own directory to un this project**
+**Make sure you run you include your own directory to run this project**